 - Suggesting similar, but cheaper alternatives: Understanding the context and expected outcomes, knowing the state of existing systems and technology, we can often come up with variants of initiatives that are a lot easier to implement, but may have similar results.

-- Out of the box thinking: Tech people have a different background, they think differently — I’ve seen many cases where fresh initiatives come from the tech side of things, simply because they have a different perspective. #diversity
+- Out of the box thinking: Tech people have a different background, they think differently — I’ve seen many cases where fresh initiatives come from the tech side of things, simply because they have a different perspective.

 - Planning: Understanding the larger (long-term) goals, we can think about how to develop the required functionality in the most effective way possible.
 What parts can be reused, what are the dependencies?
 What increments can we build to bring value faster?

-So here’s my ask: before moving that JIRA ticket1 from “To Do” to “In Progress” understand where it fits in.
+So here’s my ask: before moving that JIRA ticket from “To Do” to “In Progress” understand where it fits in.
 What initiative is this part of?
 What key result are we trying to move with that initiative, and do you buy it?
 This is your precious time we’re talking about — is this the best use of it, or could you spend it on something that has more impact?